-John Alderdice is a psychiatrist by profession, but as Leader of the Alliance Party of Northern Ireland, he played a significant role in the Talks on Northern Ireland including the negotiation of the 1998 Good Friday Agreement.
-He was the first Speaker of the new Northern Ireland Assembly and has held many international positions including as President of Liberal International, the global network of more than 100 liberal political parties.
-Since 1996 he has sat as a Liberal Democrat life member of the House of Lords, and is currently Director of the Centre for the Resolution of Intractable Conflict at Harris Manchester College, Chairman of the Centre for Democracy and Peace Building in Belfast, and Presidente d’Honneur of Liberal International.
+John Alderdice is a psychiatrist by profession, but as Leader of the Alliance Party of Northern Ireland, he played a significant role in the negotiation of the 1998 Good Friday Agreement.
+He was the first Speaker of the new Northern Ireland Assembly and then a key figure in the normalization of security at the end of the conflict.
+He has held many international positions including as President of Liberal International, the global network of more than 100 liberal political parties (now Presidente D’Honneur).
+Since 1996 he has sat as a Liberal Democrat life member of the House of Lords and was Convenor of the Liberal Democrats in the House during the Conservative/Liberal Coalition.
+He is currently a Deputy Chairman of Committees and a member of the COVID Select Committee of the Lords.
+He is a Senior Research Fellow at Harris Manchester College, a Visiting Research Fellow at St Benet’s Hall, an Honorary Fellow of the Changing Character of War Centre at Pembroke College and has research affiliations with the Department of Politics and International Relations and the School of Anthropology and Museum Ethnography in Oxford.
+He is the Director of the Centre for the Resolution of Intractable Conflict and Emeritus Chairman of the Centre for Democracy and Peace Building in Belfast.
+His work has been recognized with many honorary doctorates, fellowships and prizes.

-Lord Alderdice’s areas of special interest are the individual and group psychology of terrorism and violent political conflict, the psychology of religious fundamentalism and the study of relations between groups of indigenous people and settler communities.
-He remains directly involved in analysis and interventions in violent political conflicts in various parts of the world and is President of ARTIS (Europe) Ltd – a research and risk analysis company – and Vice-President of the International Dialogue Initiative.
+Lord Alderdice’s areas of special interest are the individual and group psychology of terrorism and violent political conflict, the psychology of religious experience and fundamentalism and the study of relations between groups of indigenous people and settler communities.
+He remains directly involved in analysis and interventions in violent political conflicts in various parts of the world and is President of ARTIS (Europe) Ltd (a research and risk analysis company) and Vice-President of the International Dialogue Initiative .

-Selected Publications (a full list can be found on Lord Alderdice’s personal website)
+(a full list and bio can be found on Lord Alderdice’s personal website: personal website

 Alderdice, Lord (2005) ‘Understanding Terrorism – The Inner World and the Wider World’ Brit.J.Psychotherapy, 21, 4, June 2005